fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 :::{.reflection}
 ### Exercise {- .unlisted}

-**1.** Click on the code cell under "Load Packages", then click the Run button to load the packages.
+**1.** Click on the first code cell, then click the Run button to load the packages.

-You should see some messages appear below the cell.
 :::

 ### Retrieve original file locations

 The next two cells find the links to the original data.
-Here we are bringing in data from two different Workspaces, `1000G-AMR` and `1000G-EAS`, which contains 1000 Genomes Project data from the Americas and East Asia, respectively.
+Here we are bringing in data from two different Workspaces, [`AnVIL_HPRC`](https://anvil.terra.bio/#workspaces/anvil-datastorage/AnVIL_HPRC) and [`1000G-high-coverage-2019`](https://anvil.terra.bio/#workspaces/anvil-datastorage/1000G-high-coverage-2019), which contains data from the [Human Pangenome Reference Consortium](https://humanpangenome.org/) and the [1000 Genomes Project](https://www.internationalgenome.org/), respectively.

-- `avworkspace( "anvil-outreach/1000G-AMR" )` tells the AnVIL package what Workspace to access
+- `avworkspace( "anvil-datastorage/AnVIL_HPRC" )` tells the AnVIL package what Workspace to access
-- `df_sample_amr <- avtable( "sample" ) %>% top_n( -2 )` tells it to look at the table named "sample" and to grab the bottom two samples.
+- `df_sample_HPRC <- avtable( "sample" ) %>%` tells it to look at the table named "sample".
+- The subsequent commands select which columns and rows to import into our Workspace.
+These commands differ between the two code blocks because the Tables in the two source Workspaces have different structures.
+- `slice_head( n=2 )` gets only the first two samples.

 :::{.notice}
 It's often a good idea to start off a new analysis by working with just a few samples.
 This can help you minimize wasted time and computing expenses while you figure out your pipeline, and can also help you estimate what your costs will be for processing larger dataset before committing to a large Workflow run.